|

 come through for me.
 Only one problem.

-It was too late to apply
+too late to apply

-to the University of Texas for the next
+to the University of Texas for next

 school year.